 Tip: Namdaemun market is about a ten-minute walk away from Myeongdong.
 You can take the metro to get to either market, but I recommend walking.
 It’s beautiful and scenic.

 After spending a few hours in Myeongdong, I headed over to Garosu-gil, which is in the Sinsadong region.
 Garosu-gil is the number one spot for fashion, with alleyways leading to attractive businesses.
 This district has upscale designer boutiques, hair salons, cafes and restaurants and quite frankly, everyone in this area is beautiful.
-The women are so beautiful, and they all look like they are coming from a modelling shoot.
+The ladies walking around this district are ultra glamorous and all look like they are coming from a modelling shoot.

 Insadong is a great neighbourhood with an artsy, historical feel, thanks to the architecture, galleries, cafes, and teashops.
 You will find many alleyways branching off from the main street, with different vendors creating gorgeous stationery, like customized stamps.